 Sakura –The Hidden Currency Exchange

-If you head north through the Crossing and go up the backstreet just to the left of the TSUTAYA record shop, in a few blocks around 35°39’36.75″ N 139°41’56.48″ E you’ll come to this tiny elevator right on the street which leads to the Sakura Currency Exchange on the 4th floor.
+If you head north through the Crossing and go up the backstreet just to the left of the TSUTAYA record shop, in a few blocks around 35°39’36.75″ N 139°41’56.48″ E you’ll come to a tiny elevator right on the street which leads to the Sakura Currency Exchange on the 4th floor.
 Rates at this exchange are much better than at airports or banks in Japan.
 You’ll need to show your passport and they will scan it in order to make the transaction.
 Fees here are low so it’s worth a stop if you need to exchange money.

 On the way north to Sakura Exchange, which is just on the left after the Wendy’s.